affan-afk/OOP-LAB/README.md

 ## 📄 License

 This repository is for educational purposes only.
-All rights reserved © Your Name, 2025.
+All rights reserved © Muhammad Affan Rasheed, 2025.